 A spectacular raccoon from the workshop of Jacobo and Maria Angeles Ojeda, measuring 19" long by 9 1/2 at highest point of the tail and about 4" in depth.
-The undisputed pioneer of innovation in painting styles, Maria introduced the inclusion of Zapotec symbology found throughout archaeological sites in the region, which they named indigenous style or "grecas" style.
+The undisputed pioneers of innovation in painting styles, they introduced the inclusion of Zapotec symbology found throughout archaeological sites in the region, which they named indigenous style or "grecas" style.
+The other component to their style, actually known as tessellation, was studied by Jacobo in his years at the Academy at Belles Artes.
 This launched a revolution of imitation that has spurred numerous others to greater heights of creativity and skill.
-The response of the workshop has been an evolution of painting on a micro scale that remains unparalleled to this day.
-The characteristic depth of color of the paints in their work combines ancient indigenous tinting techniques with more modern paints.
-Price includes insured shipping via Priority Mail within the US.
-International shipping must be estimated and added or adjusted after an inquiry is submitted to me via email.
+The response to competition by the workshop has been an evolution of painting on a micro scale that remains unparalleled to this day.
+The characteristic depth of color of the paints in their work combines ancient indigenous tinting techniques with more modern paints. $3025 includes domestic shipping.